saiharshini1207/700759673_ICP_4/README.md

 The LinearRegression class from scikit-learn is used to generate a basic linear regression model.
 The fit method is used to fit the model to the training set.
 Forecast:

-The model that has been trained is utilized to
+The model that has been trained is utilized to on the test set are kept in y_pred, along with the anticipated values.
+Compute Mean Squared Error:

+The mean_squared_error function from scikit-learn is used to determine the mean squared error (MSE).
+The average squared difference (MSE) between the expected and actual values is a measurement.
+Illustration:

+To see the training and test data points, the code generates a scatter plot.
+On top of the plot is the regression line, which represents the training set's projected values.
+Print MSE:

+The console displays the computed mean squared error.